steveyackey/Rndr/README.md

 ## Testing

-Use `RndrTestHost` to test components without a terminal:
+Test components without a terminal using `RndrTestHost`:
 ```csharp
 using Rndr.Testing;
 using Xunit;